 Rotunda of Margaret Morrison Carnegie Hall

 Look around.
-Almost everything you experience physically, spatially, visually, or through interactions or services has been designed, including those by alumni of the School of Design.
+Almost everything you experience physically, spatially, visually, or through interactions or services has been designed, including those by alumni of Carnegie Mellon University's School of Design.

 Image